mark-torres10/lead-generation-agent/RULES.md

 - **Graceful Degradation**: System should degrade gracefully under load
 - **Health Checks**: Implement comprehensive health check endpoints
 - **Metrics Collection**: Instrument critical code paths with metrics

+## Debugging

+- **Evaluate current behaviors**: Evaluate the current behaviors.
+Note one by one each observed behavior and if it is intended or not.
+Make a note of what results are incorrect and what the intended results are.
+Then, for the incorrect results, make an action plan of how to fix those results and include what the expected results should look like instead.